Insane Clown Posse Set Date For Official Juggalo March On Washington Protesting FBI Gang Designation

 “Over the past five years, our legal team has heard testimonies and reports from Juggalos all over the nation who have lost custody of their children, been fired from jobs, denied access into the armed forces, and the most common consequence — being officially labeled as a gang member by law enforcement agencies for wearing Juggalo related clothing or brandishing one or more Juggalo tattoos.”

-The Insane Clown Posse lost a lawsuit in 2014 after it was filed by the American Civil Liberties Union requesting that the FBI designation is removed from the group.
+The Insane Clown Posse lost a lawsuit in 2014 after it was filed by the American Civil Liberties Union requesting that the FBI designation be removed from the group.
 The symbol of the Juggalos, a man running with a hatchet, is a rather popular symbol worn by their fans in the form of jewelry and tattoos.
-The group has argued that they do not organize with the intent to commit crimes, they are not a street gang and other music groups such as the Grateful Dead before them have seen their fans adopt symbols and nicknames for themselves without becoming an enemy of the state.
+The group has argued that they do not organize with the intent to commit crimes, they are not a street gang, and other music groups such as the Grateful Dead before them have seen their fans adopt symbols and nicknames for themselves without becoming an enemy of the state.
 The Juggalo March on Washington has been organized in a further effort to have the gang designation removed for the rap group and their fans.

 [Featured Image by Carlo Allegri/Getty Images]